Dardanelles: Maritime

 The waters of the Dardanelles are traversed by numerous passenger and vehicular ferries daily, as well as recreational and fishing boats ranging from dinghies to yachts owned by both public and private entities.
 The strait also experiences significant amounts of commercial shipping traffic.

 Land

-The Çanakkale 1915 Bridge joins Lapseki, a district of Çanakkale, on the Asian side and Sütlüce, a village of the Gelibolu district, on the European side.
+The 1915 Çanakkale Bridge joins Lapseki, a district of Çanakkale, on the Asian side and Sütlüce, a village of the Gelibolu district, on the European side.
 It is part of planned expansions to the Turkish National Highway Network.
-Work on the bridge began in March 2017, and it was opened on March 18, 2022.
+The bridge was opened in March 2022.

 Subsea

 Two submarine cable systems transmitting electric power at 400 kV bridge the Dardanelles to feed west and east of Istanbul.
 They have their own landing stations in Lapseki and Sütlüce.
 The first, situated in the northeast quarter portion of the strait, was energised in April 2015 and provides 2 GW via six phases 400 kV AC 3.9 km far through the sea.
-The second, somewhat in the middle of the strait, was still under construction in June 2016 and will provide similar capabilities to the first line.

 Both subsea power lines cross four optical fibre data lines laid earlier along the strait.
 A published map shows communication lines leading from Istanbul into the Mediterranean, named MedNautilus and landing at Athens, Sicily and elsewhere.